Why are performing arts important?

 Tolerance is an incredibly important skill to develop.
-Not only will it improve their performance skills – an actor needs to be able to empathise with the character they are playing, for example – but it will also help them develop friendships and their ability to work with others.
+Not only will it improve their performance skills – an actor needs to be able to empathise with the character they are playing, for example –it will also help them develop friendships and their ability to work with others.

 Giving and receiving constructive criticism

-No one is perfect, and that’s a pill that some children find very difficult to swallow.
+No one is perfect, a fact that some children find hard to understand.
 Being shut down or told they are wrong can have a huge impact on their confidence, but in performance arts the feedback is useful rather than negative.

 Often, students receive this feedback from their peers, so it’s therefore important that everyone knows how to give advice in a manner which is not hurtful, but helpful.
 Equally, being able to receive criticism and learn from it is also an essential skill.
 Both will be required to succeed in later life, whether your child ends up working in a creative industry or not.